SCRT-HQ/VaporShell/docs/glossary/New-VSSSMAssociation.md

----
-layout: glossary
-title: New-VSSSMAssociation
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSSSMAssociation

 ## SYNOPSIS
-Adds an AWS::SSM::Association resource to the template
+Adds an AWS::SSM::Association resource to the template.
+The AWS::SSM::Association resource associates an SSM document in AWS Systems Manager with managed instances that contain a configuration agent to process the document.

 ## SYNTAX